 - 9600 baud

 - 8 data bits

 - Parity and flow control set to NONE

 Connect one end of the console cable to the RS232 serial port on the appliance, and the other end to the computer or terminal.

 Note: To use a cable with an RJ-45 converter, insert the optional converter into the console port and attach the cable to it.

 Citrix recommends that you connect a VGA monitor to the appliance to monitor the conversion process, because the LOM connection might be lost during the conversion process.

 With the cable attached, verify that the MPX appliance’s components are functioning correctly.
 You are then ready to begin the conversion.
-The conversion process modifies the Basic Input-Output System (BIOS), installs XenServer hypervisor and a Service Virtual Machine image, and copies the VPX image to the solid-state drive.
+The conversion process modifies the BIOS, installs the XenServer hypervisor and a Service Virtual Machine image, and copies the VPX image to the solid-state drive.

 The conversion process also sets up a redundant array of independent disks (RAID) controller for local storage (SSD slot # 1 and SSD slot # 2) and Citrix ADC VPX storage (SSD slot # 3 and SSD slot # 4).

 After the conversion process, you modify the configuration of the appliance and apply a new license.
 You can then provision the VPX instances through the Management Service on what is now an SDX appliance.